nosql-esigelec/inge3a_24/training/getting_started_mongo/README.md

 In this workshop, you will learn how to setup a MongoDB environment and how to interact with it using the Mongo Shell and Python.

-This will be useful to start using MongoDB in our software "ProjOps".
+This will be useful to start using MongoDB in our software "Gocod".

 ## Prerequisites